taylorhawks/globo-nonlinear-latent-factorization/README.md

 - Compare the two models

 #### Mid Priority:
+- Use dot product instead of euclidean distance for clustering
 - Variable sizes per user (maybe do this at the end. requires forward-filling with NANs)
 - Optimize only against relevant corpus (in some D_u)